The PANRE is changing fast.

 How will the PANRE change?

 This new PANRE is designed to test core knowledge, instead of broad general knowledge.
 Now, you’ll be able to focus your studying on topics physician assistants also need to know for clinical practice.
-Beginning in 2019, the PANRE will mimic the way that PAs clinically practice, which allows us to study efficiently and effectively.
+Beginning in 2019, the PANRE was updated to mimic the way that PAs clinically practice, which allows us to study efficiently and effectively.
 We will help you learn what you’ve been missing!

 As an emergency medicine physician assistant, if you diagnose a thoracic dissection, your job is not to manage the thoracic dissection but to find assistance.
 Therefore, thoracic dissection is considered a Level 1 area topic; you diagnose and get help.